Gliding into the future to beat Ataxia

 About SCA27b

 SCA27b is a dominantly inherited neurodegenerative disease.
-It is a form of spinocerebellar ataxia (SCA) that typically begins affecting individuals in their 50’s.
-Affected individuals most notably suffer from a progressive loss of coordination and balance which impairs their walking ability.
-They may also experience dizziness and irregularities in eye movements, speech, and swallowing.
+It is a form of spinocerebellar ataxia (SCA) that typically begins affecting individuals in their 50’s (range 20s-80s).
+Affected individuals most notably suffer from a progressive loss of coordination and balance which impairs walking ability.
+They may experience dizziness, irregularities in eye movements (nystagmus & double vision), and slurred speech.
+Symptoms may be episodic and often triggered by alcohol, physical exertion, caffeine, smoking, and stress.
 SCA27b is caused by an intronic GAA repeat expansion in the FGF14 gene located on Chromosome 13.

 It is important to note that internationally, 31% (range 15-67%) of genetically confirmed cases of SCA27b have been found in individuals without known inheritance in their families.
 The prevalence of sporadic cases in the U.S. is currently unknown.
 Lack of a family history of ataxia should not preclude an individual from being genetically screened for SCA27b.